The Saville Swift Executive Test (2024 Guide)

 Wherever you sit the Swift Executive Test, it is vital to make sure that you read through each question carefully before answering it.
 This will help you to avoid making any unnecessary mistakes and ensure you fully understand what is being asked of you.

-While the assessment is essentially an aptitude test and requires you to be honest with your skills, there are a few things which can be done to help prepare for the evaluations and ensure you are able to perform at the very best of your abilities on the day.
+While the assessment is essentially an aptitude test and requires you to be honest with your skills, there are a few things that can be done to help with test preparation and ensure you are able to perform at the very best of your abilities on the day.

 When it comes to taking a test that you are not familiar with, do not underestimate the value of using practice papers or past assessments.

-They will be formatted with the style of question you might expect during your test and will enable you to familiarise yourself with the layout of the assessment.
+They will be formatted with the style of question you might expect during your psychometric assessment and will enable you to familiarise yourself with the layout of the assessment.

-Practice papers will also give you an opportunity to identify your strengths and weaknesses ahead of the main assessment.
+Practice papers and example questions will also give you an opportunity to identify your strengths and weaknesses ahead of the main assessment.
 This will enable you to spend time on improving any areas that need extra attention.

 Remember: The style and format of the questions may vary, so it is important to familiarise yourself with as many different styles as possible.
 This will help you to understand what the questions are asking and enable you to answer them quickly and accurately.